joaovtimbo/joaovtimbo/README.md

 - 🌱 I’m currently learning **react**

-- 🚀 Exploring new technologies and developing software solutions and quick hacks.
+- 🚀 Exploring new technologies and developing software solutions.

 - 📫 How to reach me **joaov.timbo@gmail.com**